-The North Asia CAPE will offer fully-funded study tours for first-year students of Japanese language to experience first-hand the value of learning Japanese in country.
+The North Asia CAPE offers fully-funded study tours for first-year students of Japanese language to experience first-hand the value of learning Japanese in country.

-In 2019, 15 students will have the opportunity to travel to Ishikawa Prefecture to study Japanese language and culture.
+In 2019, 15 students had the opportunity to travel to Ishikawa Prefecture to study Japanese language and culture.

 Applications for the 2019 Study Tour have now closed.